-Encoder Auto tuning P19-03
+7.3.2 Encoder Auto tuning P19-03

-The drive can detect the encoder direction.
-P19-03 shall be set to 1 and inspection mode shall be activated.
-The drive will start the motor in open loop and check the direction of encoder speed.

-P19-05 will be adjusted to the measured direction.
+The frequency inverter can detect the encoder direction.
+P19-03 must be set to 1 and the inspection mode must be activated.
+The frequency inverter starts the motor using "control without feedback" and checks the direction of the encoder speed.
+Enter P19-03 = 1 and start using the inspection mode control panel.
+The elevator will only move a few centimeters.
+Caution: Perform this function only when operating with an incremental encoder.
+Afterwards, P19-05 is automatically set to the measured encoder rotation direction.